 Portrait of a young Enrico Cecchetti

-Enrico Cecchetti (1850-1928) was considered the greatest ballet teacher of his time.
-His Method, as it came to be known, establishes and codifies theoretical principles, encompasses a vast range of steps, movement qualities and dynamics and eliminates technical difficulties addressing any problems through the application of basic physical principles.
 His Method appears to have been worked out with much logical forethought and with careful study it reveals the science behind the art of classical ballet.

 A student trained in the Cecchetti Method dances with co-ordination and control, purity of line and can move with astonishing speed or measured lyricism.
 They are able to change planes and directions without difficulty and always with intense musicality and a sense of the innate joy of dancing.

-Inspired by a parade in which King Victor Emmanuel, Garibaldi and Napoleon III were riding through Turin, the 10 year old boy wanted to become a soldier, or a dancer.
-He did not however want to go to school which was the idea of his parents who hoped he would become learned and respectable.
-After a second and unsuccessful attempt at formal schooling, Cecchetti finally persuaded his parents to let him take dancing classes and eventually he went to learn with Giovanni Lepri in Florence.
+Cecchetti finally persuaded his parents to let him take ballet classes and eventually he went to learn with Giovanni Lepri in Florence.
 Lepri was a student of Carlo Blasis.
-So, in addition to his Italian coreodramma technique, which combined mime with dance movements learned in the theatre and from his parents, Cecchetti became an accomplished technician, a virtuoso in the French classical style.
-This quickly led to employment as a dancer and Cecchetti toured professionally now alongside his sister Pia, who had completed her training also with Lepri, and his mother.
-Cecchetti by this time had already acquired the name of Maestro as he was often called upon to assist his fellow dancers with their technique.
+So, in addition to his Italian technique, Cecchetti became an accomplished ballet technician, a virtuoso in the French classical style.
+By the age of 16, Cecchetti was working professionally as a ballet dancer and toured with his sister Pia, who had completed her training also with Lepri, and his mother.

 Cecchetti’s early career met with great success not only in Rome, Turin, Pisa and other Italian regional theatres but he was a great sensation also with the notoriously critical audiences of the San Carlo in Naples and after his eventual debut at 20, at La Scala, Milan.